Tintin user guide

-Tintin has a significantly different architecture, at a comparison with Milou, so it may be important for you to recompile your applications, to get them to run as fast (or faster) as on Milou.
+Tintin has a significantly different architecture from Milou, so it may be important for you to recompile your applications, to get them to run as fast as (or faster than) on Milou.
 To get a good speed, UPPMAX recommends you to compare the speed of binaries, made with more than one compiler.

 Note that, due to features available only on Tintin CPUs, codes compiled on Tintin will normally *not* run at all on Milou.
 So even for non-performance critical codes you should take care to only run codes compiled on Tintin on Tintin and codes compiled on Milou on Milou.

 Symptoms of mixing machines when compiling and running could, apart from missing libraries, be the program terminating due to illegal instructions.

 There are several compilers available through the module system on Tintin.
 This gives you flexibility to obtain programs that run optimally on Tintin.

 - gcc - the newest version usually generates the best code, if you tell it to use the new instructions.
 Check which version is the newest by doing module avail.

 The compiler executable is named gcc for C, g++ for C++, and gfortran for Fortran.

 To use the new instructions available on tintin (AVX and FMA4), give the additional options "-mavx -mfma4" to gcc.
 For good performance with this compiler you should also specify optimization at least at level -O2 or -O3.
 Also try using -march=native, which will enable all the instructions on the CPU.

 - intel+mkl - usually generates good code, even on the AMD cpus of tintin.
 As with gcc, it is good to use the latest version.

 The compiler executable is named icc for C, icpc for C++, and ifort for Fortran.